-Choosing the best flowers for your garden will depend on choosing the right plants for the growing conditions and purpose of your flower bed.
-Before you head to your local Home Depot to buy flowers, here are a few things to consider:
+Selecting the best flowers for your garden will depend on choosing the right plants for the growing conditions and purpose of your flower bed.

 What are the light conditions of the area where you plan to plant your flowers?
 Plants are labeled with the best light conditions in order to thrive.
 You will need to purchase plants that match the light conditions of the flower bed.
 Light conditions are listed on plants as: